MinaProtocol/mina/rfcs/0007-delegation-of-stake.md

 # Detailed design
 [detailed-design]: #detailed-design

-In general, let's model the "delegation state" of Coda at any given time as a function `delegate : Public_key -> Public_key`.
+In general, let's model the "delegation state" of Mina at any given time as a function `delegate : Public_key -> Public_key`.
 There are a few different semantics we could hope to give delegation.